 But it can be done.

-Before going full-fledged vegan, it’s helpful to evaluate your current lifestyle and ease into the new lifestyle.
-Asking yourself a few questions can give you a foundation that can help prepare you to build new habits upon.
+Before going full-fledged vegan, it’s helpful to evaluate your current lifestyle and ease into a new way of living.
+Asking yourself a few questions can give you a foundation that can help prepare you to build new habits.

 So, grab a pen and paper and answer these questions: